US Army Customers

 Army PEO EIS, GFEBS PMO

-Binary completed a Data Reconversion project for the Property Book Usage Supply Enhancement (PBUSE) Asset Management system, enabling Army to complete financial and audit readiness reporting.
+Binary completed a Data Reconversion project in the Property Book Usage Supply Enhancement (PBUSE) system for Asset Management, enabling Army to complete financial and audit readiness reporting.
 Binary team’s subject matter expertise of Army business and financial operations, in-depth expertise of GFEBS, specialized cost management qualifications and applying Binary’s Outcome Driven Enterprise Approach™ quickly identified root causes and a rapid solution to ready and validate data across systems and organizations.

 - Successfully completed reconversion of capital asset data (waves 0 – 8b) into GFEBS and standardized asset management coding across G-Army and other ERP/Asset Management systems, enabling Army to account for all equipment assets and properly report on value and depreciation